brunettisergio/Georgia-Website/README.md

 # US-States-Website

-Basic website layouts for states and cities of the US for an university assignment.
+Basic website layouts for states and cities of the US for a Front-End Web Development course assignment.
 Used HTML and CSS.